JuulLabs/exercise/README.md

 # Exercise

-Exercise is an annotation processor for Kotlin Android projects.
+Exercise is an kotlin symbol processor for Android projects.
 Exercise makes it possible to pass intent extras easily and correctly.

 # Getting started